 Engaging Creative Minds seeks to provide creative learning opportunities that encourage imagination and innovation to help students achieve academically, stay engaged in school and succeed in life.
-Arts, etc. will provide scholarships for Angel Oak Elementary School students to participate in the 6-week summer STEAM camp (Science, Technology, Engineering, Arts and Math).
-The Summer STEAM Institute was created to address summer learning loss and provide opportunities for students to engage in meaningful experiences that keep them engaged and on track for the next school year.
+Arts, etc. provides scholarships to third-graders from Johns Island to participate in a 6-week summer STEAM (Science, Technology, Engineering, Arts and Math) camp.
+This nationally recognized program was created to address summer learning loss and provide opportunities for students to engage in meaningful experiences that keep them on track for the next school year.

 Chamber Music Charleston’s Classical Kids Concerts

-Chamber Music Charleston (CMC) is dedicated to developing the audience for classical music through chamber music concerts and educational performances of high artistic quality by musicians of the Lowcountry.
-CMC seeks to highlight the diversity, eclecticism and excitement possible in chamber music, and brings these qualities to concerts, presented during school hours, that introduce young audiences to live music.
-They have built excellent relationships with the schools on Johns and Wadmalaw Islands; through these concerts, they will continue to educate and delight students through the magic of music.
+Chamber Music Charleston is dedicated to introducing young audiences to classical music through chamber music concerts and educational performances of high artistic quality by musicians of the Lowcountry, presented to students during school hours.
+Chamber Music Charleston has built excellent relationships with the schools on Johns and Wadmalaw Islands; through these concerts, they will continue to educate and delight students through the magic of music.

-Ballet Evolution’s mission is to promote the development of collaborative arts in the Charleston community through professional ballet performances integrating live music and arts education.
-The Artistic Director and Ballet Master will bring a small troupe of dancers to local elementary schools to perform selections from their current season.
-Following each performance, they will conduct a lecture/demonstration, introduce the students to the world of ballet, and encourage them to discover the joy of movement.
+Ballet Evolution’s mission is to promote the development of collaborative arts in the Charleston area through professional ballet performances.
+The Artistic Director and Ballet Master bring a troupe of dancers to area elementary schools to perform selections from their current season.
+Following each performance they conduct a lecture/demonstration, introducing the students to the world of ballet and encouraging them to discover the joy of movement.

 College of Charleston School of the Arts Children's Opera

-Each spring, opera students at The College of Charleston Department of Music perform a children’s opera at schools throughout Charleston Country.
+Each spring, opera students from the College of Charleston Department of Music perform an age-appropriate opera at schools throughout Charleston County.
 Operas are created and set to existing classical scores, and familiar children’s stories are adapted to focus on matters that have educational value for elementary school students.
-Performances are planned at Johns and Wadmalaw elementary schools; following each performance, students have the opportunity to engage with the singers and learn more about the art and craft of producing an opera.
+Performances are planned at Johns and Wadmalaw Island elementary schools.
+Following each performance, students have the opportunity to engage with the singers and learn more about the art and craft of producing an opera.

 The Halsey Institute of Contemporary Art